ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 # Terms of Service

-Thank you for choosing to visit dex.iobanker.com (the "Site").
-The following terms and conditions of service (these "Terms of Service") apply to visitors of the Site.
+Thank you for choosing ioBanker DEX Browser Based Software hosted on dex.iobanker.com (the "Site").
+The following terms and conditions of service (these "Terms of Service") apply to visitors of the Site and Users of ioBanker DEX Browser Based Software.
 You should read these Terms of Service carefully to determine which provisions apply to you.
-By using any of the services, functions, or features offered from time to time on the Site (collectively or individually, the "Services"), the user (referred to herein as "you" or "your") agrees to these Terms of Service.
+By using any of ioBanker DEX Browser Based Software services, functions, or features offered from time to time on the Site (collectively or individually, the "Services"), the user (referred to herein as "you" or "your") agrees to these Terms of Service.

-By using the Site, you understand and agree that the Site is only a terminal that is interfacing with a community managed BitShares Blockchain, where decisions are not made by a single entity, but by the BitShares Blockchain Community (the “Community”).
+By using the Site, you understand and agree that the Site is only a terminal that is interfacing with a Community Managed BitShares Blockchain as is, where Blockchain contents are NOT made by a ioBanker DEX Browser Based Software, but by the BitShares Blockchain Community (the “Community”).

-These Terms of Service constitute the agreement and understanding with respect to the use of any or all of the Services, and any manner of accessing them, between you and ioBanker OÜ.
+These Terms of Service constitute the agreement and understanding with respect to the use of any or all of the ioBanker DEX Browser Based Software Services, and any manner of accessing them, between you and ioBanker OÜ.
 For the avoidance of doubt, these Terms of Service have two parties: you and ioBanker OÜ.
-Any and all terms, conditions, licences, limitations, and obligations contained within and on the Site are incorporated into these Terms by reference, including, without limiting the generality of the foregoing, the following Site policies and pages: the Privacy Policy and the Risk Disclosure Statement.
-In particular, please note that all transactions of Digital Tokens on or off the Site may be subject to fees levied by BitShares Blockchain as set out and updated in the Fee Schedule from time to time.
+Any and all terms, conditions, licences, limitations, and obligations contained within and on the Site Software are incorporated into these Terms by reference, including, without limiting the generality of the foregoing, the following Site policies and pages: the Privacy Policy and the Risk Disclosure Statement.
+In particular, please note that all transactions of Blockchain Digital Tokens on or off the Site may be subject to fees levied by BitShares Blockchain as set out and updated in the Blockchain Fee Schedule from time to time by the Blockchain Community.
 In the event of any inconsistency between these Terms of Service and any other pages or policies on the Site, these Terms of Service shall prevail.

-By creating a wallet on the Site or by using any of the Services, you acknowledge that you have read, understand, and completely agree to these Terms of Service in effect from time to time.
-If you disagree with these Terms of Service or with any subsequent amendments, changes, or updates, you may not use any of the Services; your only recourse in the case of disagreement is to stop using all of the Services.
+By creating a wallet on the Site or by using any of ioBanker DEX Browser Based Software Services, you acknowledge that you have read, understand, and completely agree to these Terms of Service in effect from time to time.
+If you disagree with these Terms of Service or with any subsequent amendments, changes, or updates, you may not use any of the Software Services; your only recourse in the case of disagreement is to stop using all of the Software Services.

 These Terms of Service may be amended, changed, or updated by ioBanker OÜ at any time and without prior notice to you.
 You should check back often to confirm that your copy and understanding of these Terms of Service is current and correct.
-Your non-termination or continued use of any Services after the effective date of any amendments, changes, or updates constitutes your acceptance of these Terms of Service, as modified by such amendments, changes, or updates.
+Your non-termination or continued use of any Software Services after the effective date of any amendments, changes, or updates constitutes your acceptance of these Terms of Service, as modified by such amendments, changes, or updates.

-The use of the Site and any Services is void where prohibited by applicable law.
+The use of the Site and any Software Services is void where prohibited by applicable law.

 1. Interpretation: